watchout-mods/Volume/README.md

 * ChocolateBar

 In most games, volume sliders have a linear output power scale, and WoW is among those.
-But our ears are not linear, which makes finding the right volume level harder than it has to be.
+But human hearing is not linear, which makes finding the right volume level harder than it has to be.
+This addon is meant to help.

+## Usage

+Use the mouse-wheel on the broker display to change the master volume directly.
+Click to open the popup controls.

-## Example
+## Screenshot
 ![Screen-shot](media-original/Screenshot.png)